Skip to content

 More than video

-Every clip ships with six structured annotation layers — all inter-referenced, all QA-verified.
+Every clip ships with RGB base capture plus five structured annotation layers — all inter-referenced, all QA-verified.

 01